 What the Hyundai Sonata Gets Right

 If anything, the Sonata has proven Hyundai is capable of building a sedan that's affordable and likable.
-While the low price and long warranty coverage (10 years/100,000 miles) are this four-door's most obvious attractions, sporty styling doesn't hurt.
+While the low price and long warranty coverage (10 years/100,000 miles) are this four-door's most obvious attractions, its classy styling doesn't hurt.